scivision/xkblas/README.md

 In case the user want to access to execution trace of its applications; XKBlas is able to generate Gantt chart with BLAS calls.
 * -DKAAPI_USE_TRACE=ON
 * -DKAAPI_USE_PERFCTR=ON
+With performance counter on, one can run applications linked with XKBlas with XKBLAS_VERBOSE=1 on the command line in order to have some performance counters about the execution.
+With XKBLAS_VERBOSE=2 more detailed counters are print.

 ## Compilation of testing executables
 This option is to active the compilation of the files in testing subdirectory.